imdrasil/jennifer.cr/docs/query_dsl.md

 ### Tips

-* all regexp methods accepts string representation of regexp;
+* all regexp methods accepts string presentation of regexp;
 * use parenthesis with binary operators (`&` and `|`);
 * `nil` given to `!=` and `==` will be transformed to `IS NOT NULL` and `IS NULL`;
 * `is` and `not` operator accepts next values: `nil`, `:unknown`, `true` and `false`;